Analysis of Methyltestosterone and Testosterone Propionate in Dried Blood Spots After Transdermal Application

 TLDR The method effectively detects MeT and TP in dried blood spots after cream application.

-This study investigated the detection of 17α‐methyltestosterone (MeT) and testosterone propionate (TP) in dried blood spots (DBS) after transdermal application of a cream-based formulation used for hair growth.
-Using a high throughput liquid chromatography–tandem mass spectrometry method, MeT and TP were successfully detected in DBS samples from 5 male subjects.
-MeT was detectable up to 97 hours after application, while TP was detectable up to 97 hours and identifiable up to 49 hours.
-The study highlights the potential for contamination from residual drugs on the skin during sampling, but confirms the method's effectiveness in detecting these substances in DBS.
+The study investigated the detection of 17α-methyltestosterone (MeT) and testosterone propionate (TP) in dried blood spots (DBS) after transdermal application of a cream-based formulation used for hair growth.
+Using a high throughput liquid chromatography–tandem mass spectrometry method, MeT was detectable up to 97 hours and identifiable up to 97 hours after application, while TP was detectable up to 97 hours and identifiable up to 49 hours.
+The study involved 5 male subjects and highlighted the potential for contamination from MeT and TP on the skin during sampling.
+The method provides direct confirmation of the presence of these drugs in DBS.

 Discuss this study in the Community →